 Improving the property is a never-ending journey that will see them through, and past, retirement, rehabbing an old barn, rebuilding fences, thinning out trees, adding garden plots and fruit trees, etc., and they have plans to build an 18th century style cabin on the property from which they can immerse themselves fully in a less stressful but sustainable way of life.
 They share the place with a slowly growing number of farm animals, a few undesirable critters such as an occasional field rat and the chicken snakes determined to live in the carport, several bug-eating lizards and toads, and a psychotic rat terrier named Pepper who keeps them all on their toes.

 They plan to grow more heirloom vegetables, grain, and herbs which find their way into Victoria’s meals and cooking demonstrations, and they constantly research a wide variety of historic and self-sufficiency topics much of which turns up in articles at thehistoricfoodie.wordpress.com.
 They figure as long as they work together there is no task they can’t finish successfully!

-The Historic Foodie has traveled throughout the U.S. and Scotland demonstrating open hearth cooking techniques, signing books, and meeting lots of people who share her passion for food.
+The Historic Foodie has traveled throughout the U.S. and Scotland demonstrating open hearth cooking techniques, signing books, and meeting lots of people who share her passion for food and cooking.
 She has appeared on live television, both local and national venues, such as WGN Chicago, preparing foods and/or discussing the origins of foods and the virtues of healthy home-cooked meals.
 The news staff at WGN finished off her cheese soup and even wiped the pot clean with a crust of bread!

-She can be reached at firstname.lastname@example.org or 256-349-4310.
+They can be reached at thistledewbooks @ yahoo.com.

 Feel welcome to subscribe to TheHistoricFoodie blog and join the fun!